 - An enrollment certificate from your university, notarized by your embassy and stamped by the UNESCO Council of Higher Education.

-- A notarized statement pledging to not work during your stay in Lebanon.
+- A notarized statement pledging that you’ll avoid work during your stay in Lebanon.

-- Proof of housing from your local mukhtar, which is similar to a mayor who has a smaller jurisdiction.
+- Proof of housing from your local mukhtar, which is similar to a mayor with a smaller jurisdiction.

 - A paid statement of university fees.